 Traveling to Sorrento from either Naples or Rome does not have to be complicated.
 Whether you take the high-speed train, drive through the scenic Italian countryside, or opt for a leisurely ferry ride across the sparkling Gulf of Naples, your adventure to Sorrento will be easy if you plan and book before you leave home.

-You have several transportation options when planning your trip from Naples to Sorrento.
-This article will cover the most popular travel methods – train, bus, and private transfer.
+When planning your trip from Naples to Sorrento, you have several transportation options.
+This article will cover the most popular travel methods: train, bus, and private transfer.

 We like to use Omio to book train tickets in Italy.
-The website is in English, very user-friendly, and you can pay in your currency.
-In addition, the website allows you to compare prices across all the major train lines in Italy.
+The website is in English and very user-friendly.
+You can compare prices across all the major train lines in Italy and pay in your own currency.

 FlixBus operates a bus from Naples to Sorrento, with tickets costing between €10 and €20.
-The journey takes around 1h 40m.
-Buses leave from Metropark Centrale in Naples but remember to always check the Flixbus website for up-to-date information and timetables.
+The journey takes around one hour and 40 minutes.
+Buses leave from Metropark Centrale in Naples, but always check the Flixbus website for up-to-date information and timetables.

 Consider booking a private transfer for a more comfortable and personalized transportation option.
 This allows you to book a pickup time that suits you and enjoy the convenience of door-to-door service.